Xunnamius/strongbox-switchcrypt/README.md

 The absolute minimum build version of the StrongBox software whose backing store this current revision of StrongBox considers valid, e.g. backwards compatibility.

 #### **BLFS_RPMB_KEY**
 The key used by RPMB.
-In future versions of StrongBox, should they come to exist, this may not be the case (i.e. it's handled automatically/via TPM).
+In future versions of StrongBox, should they come to exist, this may not be the case (i.e. it's handled automatically/via TPM). **Must be exactly thirty characters!**

 #### **BLFS_RPMB_DEVICE**
-Valid Path string to the RPMB device, e.g. "/dev/mmcblk0rpmb".
+Valid Path string to the RPMB device, e.g. "/dev/mmcblk0rpmb" (default).
 In future versions of StrongBox, should they come to exist, this may be deprecated in favor of automatically discovery.

 #### **BLFS_CONFIG_ZLOG**
 Path to your [zlog configuration file](https://github.com/HardySimpson/zlog/blob/master/doc/GettingStart-EN.txt).